ajdesalvio/phenomic-distributional/README.md

 Having completed steps to create a shapefile, crop individual experimental units using shapefiles, remove excess black pixels if needed, and segment plant vs. soil pixels, we can now proceed to extract both standard VIs (mean and median values across the entire experimental unit) and distributional VI data by building quantile functions for each experimental unit and evaluating the quantile function at steps of `0.01, 0.02, ... , 1.00`.
 Both the RGB and multispectral versions of the functions below use parallel processing and data streaming to minimize the impact on RAM usage.
 In theory, the use of these functions should be constrained by the available hard disk space, not the amount of RAM.
 Functions are provided for RGB and multispectral data.

 #### RGB standard VIs and distributional data
-An example implementation of the RGB VI extraction function is given below:
+An example implementation of the RGB VI extraction function is given below, made possible by [this python script](Python_files/RGB_VIs_Distributional_Multiprocessing.py):
 ```python
 image_folder = 'C:/Users/aaron.desalvio/Documents/TESTING/Python_Phenomics/RGB/Masked_Images'
 output_folder = 'C:/Users/aaron.desalvio/Documents/TESTING/Python_Phenomics/RGB'